CosminLazar/Arduino-DHTSensor/README.md

 # Arduino-DHTSensor
-Arduino library for communicating with the [DHT22/AM2302 Digital Temperature And Humidity Sensor](https://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_id=114&ipn=icep&toolid=20004&campid=5338101636&mpre=http%3A%2F%2Fwww.ebay.com%2Fitm%2FDHT22-AM2302-Digital-Temperature-And-Humidity-Sensor-Replace-SHT11-SHT15-%2F381605063274%3Fhash%3Ditem58d96f2a6a%3Ag%3AEYwAAOSwajVUNpxD) without using a pull up resistor.
+Arduino library for communicating with the DHT22/AM2302 Digital Temperature And Humidity Sensor without using a pull up resistor.
 In theory, this should also work for the DHT11 sensor, but I haven't tried it yet.

+_You can support the author by buying the sensor on [ebay](https://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_id=114&ipn=icep&toolid=20004&campid=5338101636&mpre=http%3A%2F%2Fwww.ebay.com%2Fitm%2FDHT22-AM2302-Digital-Temperature-And-Humidity-Sensor-Replace-SHT11-SHT15-%2F381605063274%3Fhash%3Ditem58d96f2a6a%3Ag%3AEYwAAOSwajVUNpxD)._

 ## Setup
 Because there is no requirement for a pull up resistor setting up the sensor is very easy and it only requires connecting the sensor to your board via 3 jumper cables.